Megyn Kelly: Early life and education

-Television career
+Media career

 Early career

 In 2003, Kelly moved to Washington, D.C., where she was hired by the ABC affiliate WJLA-TV as a general assignment reporter.
 She covered national and local events, including live coverage of the confirmation hearings for U.S. Supreme Court Justice Samuel Alito and Chief Justice John G. Roberts, the retirement of Justice Sandra Day O'Connor, the death of Chief Justice William Rehnquist, and the 2004 presidential election.
-CNN president Jonathan Klein later said he regretted not hiring Kelly as a reporter at the beginning of her career, as she was "the one talent you'd want to have from somewhere else".
+CNN president Jonathan Klein later said he regretted not hiring Kelly as a reporter at the beginning of her career, because she was "the one talent you'd want to have from somewhere else".

 2004–2017: Fox News

 In 2004, Kelly applied for a job at Fox News.
 She contributed legal segments for Special Report with Brit Hume and hosted her own legal segment, Kelly's Court, during Weekend Live.
 She appeared in a weekly segment on The O'Reilly Factor and occasionally filled in for Greta Van Susteren on On the Record, where most of her reporting focused on legal and political matters.
 She occasionally contributed as an anchor, but more often as a substitute anchor on weekends.
 On February 1, 2010, Kelly began hosting her own two-hour afternoon show, America Live, which replaced The Live Desk.
 She was a guest panelist on Fox News' late-night satire program Red Eye w/ Greg Gutfeld.
 In 2010, viewership for America Live increased by 20%, averaging 1,293,000 viewers, and increased by 4% in the 25–54 age demographic, averaging 268,000 viewers.
 In December 2010, Kelly hosted a New Year's Eve special with Bill Hemmer.

 Kelly received media attention for her coverage of the results of the 2012 United States presidential election.
 On election night, Fox News' decision desk projected that Obama would win the state of Ohio along with a second term after part of the results had been released.
-In response to Karl Rove's opposition to this projection, Kelly walked backstage to the decision desk on camera and spoke with them; she also asked Rove, "Is this just math that you do as a Republican to make yourself feel better?
+Republican operative Karl Rove objected to this projection, whereupon Kelly - with camera following - dramatically walked backstage to the decision desk and spoke with them; she also asked Rove, "Is this just math that you do as a Republican to make yourself feel better?
 Or is this real?"
 Kelly left America Live in July 2013 and took maternity leave.
 That October she began hosting a new nightly program, The Kelly File.
 The Kelly File was occasionally the channel's ratings leader, topping The O'Reilly Factor.